 There are many excellent restaurants in North and South Kohala, from fine dining to quick comfort food, and grab and go.
 Be aware that some places close between lunch and dinner, so double check their hours.

 There are several good places to grab a bite in Hāwī:

-- Sushi Rock restaurant for some of the best sushi on the island.
+- Sushi Rock (now closed) restaurant for some of the best sushi on the island.

 - The Kohala Coffee Mill is good for ice cream, coffee, and sandwiches.

 - The Sweet Potato Kitchen serves up organic, gluten-free vegan and vegetarian comfort food.

 - Across the street is Mi Ranchito, a Mexican takeaway place tucked in the back of the building.

 Down the road in Kapa’au, Gill’s Lanai services up tasty hot dogs and fish tacos with informal outdoor seating.

 Waimea has some of the best eats on the island.
 Restaurants that serve delicious but pricey food are: